Indiana University School of Medicine

 IU School of Medicine hosts various unique events year-round to engage faculty, staff, and learners in conversations around diversity, equity, and inclusion.
 By collaborating with health partners and identifying opportunities to network and cross-promote, the reach of diversity communications has widened.

-2021 has begun with record-high registrations.
+2021 began with record-high registrations.
 Annual events such as the Cultural Awareness Town Hall would average less than 100 registrations.
 In 2021, there were 274 registrations.
 The first IU School of Medicine LGBTQ Health Care Conference had 125 registrants.
-Now in its fourth cycle, there are over 550 registrations.
+Now in its fourth cycle, there were 1000 registrations.
 The Stepping Stones of Women in Leadership series use to average around 30 registrants per event, and now registrations have more than doubled!

 Communication Vehicle Creation | Volunteer Faculty Newsletter